Fair Use Policy

 - Transformative use in artworks

-Publishing Rauschenberg artwork under fair use does not require permission from or a license agreement with the Foundation.
-However, in order to ensure accuracy in color reproductions and citations, publishers are requested to contact the Foundation to obtain free authorized reproductions and citations.
+Publishing Rauschenberg artwork under fair use does not require permission from or a license agreement with the Foundation: however, all artworks must be properly cited in such manner that a reasonable viewer may easily associate it with the item, ideally on the same page or monitor screen.
+In order to ensure accuracy in color reproductions and citations, publishers are requested to contact the Foundation to obtain free authorized reproductions and citations.
 See Contact Us information below.
 Any use shall not suggest that the Foundation is sponsoring or is formally affiliated with the publisher.

 B. THE FOUNDATION'S POLICY ON USE OF COPYRIGHTED IMAGES